digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-24.md

 * Found problem with ur robot dynamics equations (didn't find the solution yet, but Emil is looking into this).
 * Incubator equations ready for calibration.
 * Finished marie curie proposal.
+* Will be attending the cosimcps workshop this afternoon.

 #### Stakeholder 3